-Diffraction has a serious impact on image quality.
+Diffraction has a severe impact on image quality.
 How to avoid it in photography?

-2. Secondly, a polarizing filter on the lens will be useful, it will remove the need to close the aperture in some situations (in bright sun, priority of long exposure for shooting water, etc.).
+2. Secondly, a polarizing filter on the lens will be helpful; it will remove the need to close the aperture in some situations (in bright sun, the priority of long exposure for shooting water, etc.).

 4. Fourth, I would like to point out the general awareness of the photographer.
-Specifically, I mean the user’s knowledge of the depth of field scale, as well as the ability to calculate the hyperfocal distance, where the focal length of the lens is not the last.
+Specifically, I mean the user’s knowledge of the depth of field scale and the ability to calculate the hyperfocal distance, where the focal length of the lens is not the last.

 Let’s summarize.
-On modern crops, the sharpness of the image decreases after f/11, on a full frame – after f/14 – f/16.
-Due to the lower pixel density on the matrix, full-frame cameras (even multi-megapixel ones) provide a high-quality, detailed image even at closed apertures, so you should not be afraid of some particularly terrible diffraction in practical work.
+On modern crops, the sharpness of the image decreases after f/11, on a full-frame – after f/14 – f/16.
+Due to the lower pixel density on the matrix, full-frame cameras (even multi-megapixel ones) provide a high-quality, detailed image even at closed apertures.
+So it would help if you were not afraid of some particularly terrible diffraction in practical work.
 Working with closed diaphragms is possible and sometimes necessary.
-You just need to do it consciously and not abuse shooting with the aperture closed to the limit.
+It would help if you did it consciously and did not abuse shooting with the aperture closed to the limit.

 Frequently Asked Questions